 Feeling So Right in Corong-Corong

-I honestly wouldn’t be able to call any of the islands by name if we were to return except Snake Island, but because it has a giant sandbar.
+I honestly wouldn’t be able to call any of the islands by name if we were to return except Snake Island.
+That’s because it has a giant sandbar which looks like a snake.
 They were all insanely beautiful and each had their own personality.
 A couple of the islands had hikes, but none of us really brought climbing-appropriate shoes.
 We were plenty happy to be out on the beach and wading in the water.
 The rocky islands stood out against the backdrop of crystal blue waters and perfectly blue skies.
 I was a little nervous that I’d get sea-sick, but ended up being fine the entire time.

 I don’t think I’ve been that completely blissed out in quite some time.
 We had a soccer ball and a volleyball and on some of the sprawling beaches we kicked around for a while.
 I don’t know if Outpost screens its guests, but never have I ever seen so many great-looking, fit, fun guys playing on a remote island beach.
 Kudos.